-Epinephrine is deemed an essential medicine by the World Health Organization1 and is standard first line treatment of anaphylaxis.^{2,3} Prompt anaphylaxis diagnosis with immediate treatment using epinephrine has long been associated with lower rates of mortality or near-fatality.3-5 Therefore, in both medical and community settings, direct access to epinephrine is a critical factor in preventing anaphylaxis-related fatalities as is education on anaphylaxis diagnosis and management, including proper use of epinephrine devices.
+Epinephrine is deemed an essential medicine by the World Health Organization and is standard first-line treatment of anaphylaxis.
+Prompt anaphylaxis diagnosis with immediate treatment using epinephrine has long been associated with lower rates of mortality or near-fatality.
+Therefore, in both medical and community settings, direct access to epinephrine is a critical factor in preventing anaphylaxis-related fatalities as is education on anaphylaxis diagnosis and management, including proper use of epinephrine devices.

-Schools or child care centers are the setting for up to 29% of reported cases of anaphylaxis in children.6 This report focuses on the need for mandated school stock epinephrine to facilitate prehospital anaphylaxis treatment and promote positive outcomes.
-In this report, the term stock epinephrine (SE) refers to unassigned non-student specific epinephrine available at school.
-Students with prescribed epinephrine delivery devices (EDD) may or may not be approved to self-carry this medication while at school.
+Schools or child care centers are the setting for up to 29% of reported cases of anaphylaxis in children.
+This report focuses on the need for mandated school stock epinephrine (SE) to facilitate prehospital anaphylaxis treatment and promote positive outcomes.
+In this report, the term "stock epinephrine" refers to unassigned non-student specific epinephrine available at school.
+Students with prescribed epinephrine delivery devices (EDDs) may or may not be approved to self-carry this medication while at school.
 If allowed to self-carry, they may forget to do so or lack ability to fill an epinephrine prescription.
-Additionally, there is high incidence of epinephrine administration in school settings for first-time reactors with no prior diagnosis of allergy who lack prescribed epinephrine.^{6,7}
+In addition, there is high incidence of epinephrine administration in school settings for first-time reactors with no previous diagnosis of allergy who lack prescribed epinephrine.

-This report describes ten barriers to SE, related improvement strategies, and additional workgroup recommendations.
-Figure 1 is a concept map summarizing overarching themes reflected in the literature review which highlighted the need for education and advocacy to reduce barriers to SE.
+This report describes 10 barriers to SE, related improvement strategies, and additional workgroup recommendations.
+Figure 1 is a concept map summarizing overarching themes reflected in the literature review that highlighted the need for education and advocacy to reduce barriers to SE.
 Improving epinephrine access is imperative to optimizing student safety.
 Providing legal means for some schools to opt-out of having SE, versus mandating SE in all states, may undermine student safety and risk adverse health outcomes.

-BARRIERS TO SCHOOL STOCK EPINEPHRINE & RELATED IMPROVEMENT STRATEGIES
+BARRIERS TO SCHOOL SE AND RELATED IMPROVEMENT STRATEGIES